PhillPanik/homebridge-intertechno-onoff/README.md

-# homebridge-intertechno-switch
+# homebridge-intertechno-onoff
 Homebridge plugin for Intertechno WLAN-Switch ITGW-433 Gateway.
-Sends only On or Off commands.
+Can toggle On and off or be set to only send On or Off commands.
 _________________________________________

-## IntertechnoSwitch Configuration Params
+## IntertechnoOnOff Configuration Params

 Example configuration:
 ```
 {
-          "accessory": "IntertechnoSwitch",
+          "accessory": "IntertechnoOnOff",
           "name": "On Switch",
           "host": "192.168.0.37",
           "code": "B2",
-          "state": "true"
+          "stay": "on"
 }
 ```